CartoDB/carto.js/doc/getting_started.md

 [Grab the complete example source code](https://github.com/CartoDB/cartodb.js/blob/develop/examples/easy.html)

-## Using the CartoDB.js Library
+## Using the CARTO.js Library

-CartoDB.js can be used to embed a visualization you have designed using CartoDB's user interface, or to dynamically create visualizations from scratch, using your data.
+CARTO.js can be used to embed a visualization you have designed using CARTO's user interface, or to dynamically create visualizations from scratch, using your data.
 If you want to create new maps on your webpage, jump to [Creating a visualization from scratch](#creating-a-visualization-from-scratch).
-If you already have maps on your webpage and want to add CartoDB visualizations to them, read [Adding CartoDB layers to an existing map](#adding-cartodb-layers-to-an-existing-map).
+If you already have maps on your webpage and want to add CARTO visualizations to them, read [Adding CARTO layers to an existing map](#adding-carto-layers-to-an-existing-map).

-You can also use the CartoDB API to create visualizations programmatically.
+You can also use the CARTO APIs to create visualizations programmatically.
 This can be useful when the visualizations react to user interactions.
 To read more about it, jump to [Creating visualizations at runtime](#creating-visualizations-at-runtime).

-To start using CartoDB.js, paste this piece of code within the HEAD tags of your HTML:
+To start using CARTO.js, paste this piece of code within the HEAD tags of your HTML:

 ```html
 <link rel="stylesheet" href="http://libs.cartocdn.com/cartodb.js/v3/3.15/themes/css/cartodb.css" />